MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/proximity-light.md

 # Proximity light

 A `ProximityLight` is a [Fluent Design System](https://www.microsoft.com/design/fluent/) paradigm that mimics a "gradient inverse point light" hovering near the surface of an object.
-Often used for near interactions, the application can control the properties of a Proximity Light via the `ProximityLight` component.
+It's often used for near interactions, the application can control the properties of a Proximity Light via the `ProximityLight` component.

 ![Proximity light UI example](images/ProximityLight/ProximityLight.jpg)

-For a material to be influenced by a `ProximityLight` the *Graphics Tools/Standard* or *Graphics Tools/Standard Canvas* shaders must be used and the *Proximity Light* property must be enabled.
+For a material to be influenced by a `ProximityLight`, the *Graphics Tools/Standard* or *Graphics Tools/Standard Canvas* shaders must be used and the *Proximity Light* property must be enabled.
 The `Graphics Tools/Non-Canvas/Frontplate` and `Graphics Tools/Canvas/Frontplate` are also influenced by `ProximityLight`s but in a slightly different fashion.

 > [!NOTE]
 > Up to two `ProximityLight`s are supported by default.

 ## Advanced usage

 By default only two `ProximityLight`s can illuminate a [material](https://docs.unity3d.com/ScriptReference/Material.html) at a time.
-If your project requires more than two `ProximityLight`s to influence a [material](https://docs.unity3d.com/ScriptReference/Material.html) the sample code below demonstrates how to achieve this on the *Graphics Tools/Standard* or *Graphics Tools/Standard Canvas* shaders.
+If your project requires more than two `ProximityLight`s to influence a [material](https://docs.unity3d.com/ScriptReference/Material.html), the sample code below demonstrates how to achieve this on the *Graphics Tools/Standard* or *Graphics Tools/Standard Canvas* shaders.

 > [!NOTE]
 > Having many `ProximityLight`s illuminate a [material](https://docs.unity3d.com/ScriptReference/Material.html) will increase pixel shader instructions and will impact performance.
-Please profile these changes within your project.
+Profile these changes within your project.

 *How to increase the number of available `ProximityLight`s from two to four.*